 Another great entertainment choice is the Grey Eagle Casino and Bingo, built on the reserve of Tsuu Tuna First Nation which is located on the western edge of the West.

 Residents of the South have easy access to Fish Creek Provincial Park for more recreational activities.
 The park features plenty of grassland and forest for adventurous hiking trails and bike paths.
 This park is also one of the largest in North America that is located inside city limits.

 Medical Centres in South Calgary

 The Rocky View General Hospital is located in a peaceful setting on the eastern banks of the Glenmore Reservoir with easy access off of Glenmore Trail via 14th Street.
 The hospital is one of Calgary’s original medical facilities and has recently gone through a major renovation, which includes the addition of a multi-storey parkade and the Southern Alberta Institute of Urology.

 Transportation in South Calgary

-Transportation is very easy due to the abundance of arterial routes that connects many communities and that links rest of the city together.
+Transportation is very easy due to the abundance of arterial routes that connects many communities and that links the rest of the city together.
 Macleod Trail runs between Southwest and Southeast Calgary.
 Heading south, this road continues outside the city and becomes Highway 2 which leads to the US border.

 Glenmore Trail is another major transportation road that connects into Deerfoot Trail.
 Access to downtown Calgary is also possible by the Bow Trail.
 Highway 1 and Glenmore Trail connects through the Sarcee Trail.
 The C-Train (Light Rail Transit system) also serves South Calgary and recently completed its extension to the west side of the city.